-- pharmacy (also known as P, over-the-counter or OTC) an intermediate level of control, can be bought only from pharmacies and under a pharmacist's supervision; - and general sales list (GSL) may be bought from general retail stores or vending machines.
+- prescription-only medicines (POM) have to be prescribed by a doctor or other authorised HCP and have to be dispensed from a pharmacy or from another specifically licensed place; - pharmacy (also known as P, over the counter or OTC) - an intermediate level of control, can be bought only from pharmacies and under a pharmacist's supervision; - and general sales list (GSL) may be bought from general retail stores or vending machines.

 Medical devices are given a classification depending on the level of risk associated with their use.
-How a medical device is classified will depend on factors including the intended purpose of the device, how long it is intended to be in use and if the device is invasive/surgically invasive, is implantable or active, or contains a substance which in its own right is considered to be a medicinal substance.
+How a medical device is classified will depend on factors that include the intended purpose of the device, how long it is intended to be in use and if the device is invasive/surgically invasive, is implantable or active, or contains a substance which in its own right is considered to be a medicinal substance.